Edgar Calabia Samar: Biography

 Samar was born on 18 February 1981 in San Pablo City, Philippines.
 He attended a diocesan catholic school, the Liceo de San Pablo, from grade school to high school (1988–1998) before he entered the Ateneo de Manila University where he finished his AB in Psychology (2002) and MA in Filipino Literature (2004).
 In Ateneo, he became a member of Heights for four years (1998–2002).
 He received his Doctor of Philosophy from the University of the Philippines in Diliman, which awarded him the Gawad Antonio Abad for Best Dissertation in 2011.

-Samar teaches Philippine Literature and Creative Writing at the Ateneo de Manila University since 2011.
-He served as President of Linangan sa Imahen, Retorika at Anyo in 2002–2004, and now acts as moderator of Heights.
-He has served as panelist to several national writers workshops in the Philippines.
-He also directed the 7th Ateneo National Writers Workshop held in October 2007 at the Sacred Heart Novitiate in Quezon City.
-He currently lives in Marikina.
+Samar has taught Philippine Literature and Creative Writing at the Ateneo de Manila University since 2011.
+He was president of Linangan sa Imahen, Retorika at Anyo in 2002–2004, and now acts as moderator of Heights.
+He has been panelist to several national writers' workshops in the Philippines.
+He directed the 7th Ateneo National Writers' Workshop held in October 2007 at the Sacred Heart Novitiate in Quezon City.
+He lives in Marikina.

+He has read his poetry on a podcast.